Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Accumulation.md

 ## High Quality Anti-aliasing wiht Accumulation
-You can also use the accumulation API to get a high quality antialiased frame by jittering the projection matrix of each rendered subframe.
+You can also use the accumulation API to jitter the projection matrix of each rendered subframe and get a high quality antialiased frame.
 This is equivalent to rendering a higher resolution image, then downscaling to the final resolution, a process that is often called **SuperSampling**.
 The accumulation API uses fewer memory resources in the GPU than rendering at higher resolutions.
 The following example shows how to perform high quality antialiasing with the accumulation API from a script:

 ```C#
 public class SuperSampling : MonoBehaviour